 We work on a wide range of problems in distributed computing theory.
 We study algorithms and lower bounds for typical problems that arise in distributed systems---like resource allocation, implementing shared memory abstractions, and reliable communication.

 Alloy is a language for describing structures and a tool for exploring them.
 It has been used in a wide range of applications from finding holes in security mechanisms to designing telephone switching networks.
-Now one of the main challenges is to make the system more usable and understandable for the user.
+Hundreds of projects have used Alloy for design analysis, for verification, for simulation, and as a backend for many other kinds of analysis and synthesis tools, and Alloy is currently being taught in courses worldwide.

 We study the fundamentals of Bayesian optimization and develop efficient Bayesian optimization methods for global optimization of expensive black-box functions originated from a range of different applications.